 - Final Program EIR

 7. General Plan Adoption and Final Documents: How do we turn our plan into action?
-Fall 2018
+Winter 2018 to Spring 2019

 The General Plan will go to the Planning Commission and the City Council for public hearings.
 The City Council has the ultimate authority to adopt the General Plan.
 The community will have opportunities to provide comments to the Planning Commission and City Council during the final public hearings.